8 Social Stories You Need for Autism Potty Training

 5. Peeing Standing Up or Sitting Down

-Use language that reassures them: "I can pee sitting down or standing up, whatever feels best for me.
-Sitting down can help me aim better."
+Use language that reassures them: "I can pee sitting down or standing up."
 This flexibility can encourage your child to feel comfortable with their choices during potty training.

 6. Managing Accidents